Colostrum: inoculating your newborn with living immune tissue

 -

-Oligosaccharides (which nourish the bacteria)
+Oligosaccharides (carbohydrates which nourish the bacteria)

 -

-Cytokines (signalling molecules which regulate inflammation)
+Cytokines (signalling molecules, which regulate inflammation)

 -